 Getting a Life Insurance Coverage if You Have HIV

 If you are living with HIV, finding an affordable life insurance cover will be daunting.
-Fortunately, there are more companies that are offering life policies which are tailored to such patients.
-Generally speaking, the conventional forms of life insurance, like permanent and term life policies aren’t readily available for a majority of HIV patients, although there are new policy types that have been created for such individuals.
+Fortunately, more companies are offering life policies tailored to such patients.
+Generally speaking, conventional forms of life insurance, like permanent and term life policies, aren’t readily available for most HIV patients.
+However, new policy types have been created for such individuals.

-The amount of coverage in a majority of the new policies is incredibly lower than what’s available in the traditional policies, which is an aspect you should always bear in mind.
+The coverage in most new policies is incredibly lower than what’s available in traditional policies, an aspect you should always bear in mind.

-And if you had bought a life policy prior to being diagnosed with HIV, it is advisable to keep your policy in force without letting it lapse.
-Letting your policy lapse means that it will be more than challenging if not impossible to find such a coverage in future.
+And if you had bought a life policy before being diagnosed with HIV, it is advisable to keep your policy in force without letting it lapse.
+Letting your policy lapse means finding such coverage in the future will be more than challenging, if not impossible.

 Life Insurance Policies Available

-It should be known that HIV limits the choices one can choose from between the various life insurance policies available.
+It should be known that HIV limits the choices one can make between the various life insurance policies available.
 Here are the most popular options if you are living with HIV and would like to buy life insurance.

 1. Group Employment Life Insurance

-A majority of employers are known to provide group life insurance for their employees, so it would be a good idea to go for an employer who offers life insurance as part of their benefits package.
-With this type of policy, the amount of death benefit available is usually about $10,000 if you’re an employee and about $5,000 if you are just a domestic partner or spouse.
+Most employers are known to provide group life insurance for their employees, so it would be a good idea to go for an employer who offers life insurance as part of their benefits package.
+With this policy, the death benefit available is usually about $10,000 if you’re an employee and about $5,000 if you are just a domestic partner or spouse.
 And if you’re working for a small employer, you would negotiate for an increase in the death benefit.

 2. Critical Illness Life Insurance

-HIV is often classified under critical illness and companies providing life coverage could provide a fair premium for anyone who is suffering from HIV/AIDS.
-Some insurers will require you to take a medical exam while others will not require you to take a medical exam.
+HIV is often classified under critical illness, and companies providing life coverage could provide a fair premium for anyone suffering from HIV/AIDS.
+Some insurers will require you to take a medical exam, while others will not require you to take a medical exam.
 The policy coverage options, in this case, will vary from one company to the other.

 3. Guaranteed Issue Policy

 This is arguably the easiest policy option for anyone to purchase since there are no questions regarding the individual’s health status.
-One aspect of this policy option is that it offers limited life insurance coverage in addition to the fact that no medical history questions are involved.
-More often than not, this policy comes with a higher price tag because of the higher risk pool.
+One aspect of this policy option is that it offers limited life insurance coverage, and no medical history questions are involved.
+This policy often has a higher price tag because of the higher risk pool.

 Should You Disclose About Your HIV Status?

-The only reason why you should disclose your health status to the insurance company is if they request for this information for purposes of coverage.
+You should disclose your health status to the insurance company if they request this information for coverage purposes.
 And if the company does not inquire about your status or any other health-related issues, you do not have to share the information.

 However, it is important to be completely truthful about all the health-related questions they ask you during the medical exam.
-A majority of life insurance policies usually have contestability agreement which extends to 24 months after buying the policy.
+Most life insurance policies usually have a contestability agreement that extends to 24 months after buying the policy.
 During this time, the insurer could cancel the policy or challenge any insurance claim you make if they discover you falsified information regarding your medical condition.

 Underwriting Factors for an HIV Patient